staticBanter/simplePass/README.md

 To include simplePass in your project follow these steps:

 1. Download the ```simplePass``` directory.
-2. simplePass is built using *ESNext* Modules imports so in your project you will have to import simplePass like so:
+2. simplePass is built using *ESNext* module imports so in your project you will have to import simplePass like so:
 ```javascript
 import simplePass from 'yourLocalPathing/simplePass/simplePass.js';
 ```